 In Japan's LTC insurance system, older people who fall into any of the following categories can be registered as beneficiaries: (1) people with a decline in activities of daily living (ADL), such as feeding, toileting, dressing, grooming, bathing, etc.; (2) people with impaired instrumental activities of daily living (IADL), such as shopping, using public transport, etc.; and (3) people with cognitive disorders.
 Article 1 of Japan's Long-term Care Insurance Act mentions that the LTC insurance system was established to provide the necessary services to the people who need LTC so that they are able to maintain dignity and an independent daily life routine according to each person's own level of abilities (Ministry of Justice, 2021b).
 Article 2 also mentioned that the services shall be provided based on the preferences of the insured, which means, in the author's interpretation, the autonomy of the beneficiaries shall be fully taken into account.
-The LTC Act of Japan respects the diversity of individual daily routines, so the services provided are supposed to be unique to each beneficiary.
-This is why insurance-based LTC services in Japan should be provided in accordance with a care plan that is based on the assessment of the beneficiaries and requires evaluation after implementation.
+The LTC Act of Japan respects the diversity of individual daily routines, so the services in Japan should be provided in accordance with a care plan that is based on the assessment of the beneficiaries and requires evaluation after implementation.
 Japanese care workers are considered the experts of care-plan-based LTC systems.